thisislvca/tauri-nspanel/examples/fullscreen/README.md

     "decorations": false,
     "fullscreen": false
 }
 ```

 ## Set Activation Policy (optional)
-Set the app's activation policy during startup to auxiliary, this prevents the app icon from showing on the dock:
+Set the app's activation policy to auxiliary during startup; this prevents the app icon from appearing in the dock:

 [main.rs](https://github.com/ahkohd/tauri-nspanel/blob/be8ba6c71e03cd115536bbb74eccc42df3d52ba6/examples/fullscreen/src-tauri/src/main.rs#L19)

 ```rust
     .setup(|app| {
       // Set activation poicy to Accessory to prevent the app icon from showing on the dock